JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 ### **Description**

 When we drive, we use our eyes to decide where to go.
 The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle (depending on lines curvature).
 Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm, then extract some of their features.
-This project detect lane lines and curvature, finding a surface projection and a relation between images world and real world.
-I used the tools that I learned about in the lesson (Computer Vision Fundamentals, Camera Calibration, Gradients, Color Spaces, and advanced computer vision techniques from Udacity's Self driving car NanoDegree).
+This project detect lane lines and curvature, first finding the surface projection of road and a relation between images world and real world.
+I used the tools that I learned about in the lesson (Computer Vision Fundamentals, Camera Calibration, Gradients, Color Spaces, and advanced computer vision techniques from Udacity's NanoDegree of Self driving cars).

 <img src="./examples/example_output.jpg" alt="drawing" width="500"/>